andrelandgraf/react-datalist-input/README.md

 ## Info

-This package provides a single react component.The component contains an input field with a drop down menu to pick a possible option based on the current input as a react component.
+This package provides a single react component.
+The component contains an input field with a drop down menu to pick a possible option based on the current input as a react component.

 Have a look at [w3schools.com](https://www.w3schools.com/howto/howto_js_autocomplete.asp) to see how you can do something similar with pure html, css, and js.
 For more information about react and the ecosystem see this [guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).